EdKeate/Avalon-Series/README.md

 - [Fingerprint Sensor](https://cdn.shopify.com/s/files/1/0176/3274/files/104474-datasheet.pdf?v=1650622001) with user profiles and logging
 - [ESPHome](https://esphome.io/) integration

+> Disclaimer: The Odyssey is, by far, the heaviest and largest board ever made.
+This is a personal proof of concept/hobby for myself to show the absolute insanity of todays open-source/manufacturing technology and is NOT meant to be a consumer product.
+If you are passionate, and I mean PASSIONATE about Onewheeling, this is your next project.
+> This board is also intended to be a new standard that I hope others will follow.
+I understand that electronics are not for everyone, however I would love to see more people getting into the nitty gritty and picking up electronics as a hobby.
+I based the project on ESPHome, purely because it uses YAML for programming and is incredibly easy to build upon with extra modules, snazzy code etc...
+> If you do decide to build this board, you will never need a more powerful, longer range or higher speed board.
+This has every technology that I currently understand implemented and turned up to 11, it's not meant to be easy to use, nor is it intended to be mass produced.
+The Pathfiner and Questor are much more practical, yet significantly less capable boards, however they are for the everyman, this is not.

 ### Powertrain
 - Controller: [JetFleet F6](https://www.jetfleet.store/product/15108255/controller-jetfleet-f6), [TRONIC X12](https://tronicsystems.com/products/x12-bareboard-no-enclosure), [ENNOID-ESC MK8](https://www.ennoid.me/esc/150v-esc)
 - BMS: [ENNOID-BMS Master-XLITE](https://www.ennoid.me/bms/master-xlite), [ENNOID-BMS XLITE-V4](https://www.ennoid.me/bms/xlite-v4), [Flipsky 4S-30S 20A BMS](https://flipsky.net/collections/bms/products/flipsky-4s-30s-20a-bms-protection-board-hardware-ternary-polymer-lithium-battery-only-charge-bms-board-for-onewheel-ebike-eskateboard-euc)